ANGELOANTU7/nest-data-hackathon/README.md

 The project will be implemented using a data lakehouse architecture, which combines the best features of both data warehousing and data lakes to provide a centralized platform for storing, processing, and analyzing large amounts of structured and unstructured data.

+### Data Sources Layer:
+This layer includes all the raw data that is ingested into the data lake.
+This can include data from various sources such as databases, APIs, and file systems.

+### Ingestion Layer:
+This layer includes all the processes and tools used to ingest data from the various sources into the data lake.
+This can include data extraction, data validation, and data transformation.

+### Meta Data Layer:
+This layer includes all the information about the data in the data lake.
+This can include information about the data structure, data lineage, and data quality.

+### Processing Layer:
+This layer includes all the processes and tools used to transform and analyze the data in the data lake.
+This can include data cleaning, data integration, and data modeling.

+### Service Layer:
+This layer is responsible for providing an API for external systems to access the processed data and perform various operations on it such as querying and visualizing the data.

 ## Technologies used

 This project utilizes a variety of technologies to collect, process, and analyze data from manufacturing systems.
 These include: